-12.2 NOTICE OF APPEARANCE IN A FORMA PAUPERIS CASE.
+12.2 NOTICE OF APPEARANCE IN AN IN FORMA PAUPERIS CASE.

 In all cases proceeding under 28 U.S.C. § 1915, the defendant or respondent must file a notice of appearance at the time the first document, other than a return of the waiver of service of summons, is filed.
-Form C, Notice of Appearance in a Forma Pauperis Action, may be used for this purpose.
+Form C, Notice of Appearance in an In Forma Pauperis Action, may be used for this purpose.